-The advent of digital television a decade earlier has now seen the industry bombard the market with more viewing choice than ever before, with each commercial network pumping out two digital channels and a datacast channel as well as their primary channel, and national broadcasters ABC and SBS also offering multiple channel options.
+The advent of digital television a decade earlier has now seen the industry bombard the market with more viewing choice than ever before, with each commercial network pumping out additional digital channels and a datacast channel as well as their primary channel, and national broadcasters ABC and SBS also offering multiple channel options.
 Meanwhile, free-to-air and pay-TV operators experiment with 3D technology as analogue television is switched off for good.

 - April 10: Community TV channel WTV commences transmission in Perth, replacing the previous community broadcaster, Access 31, which wound up in 2008.

 - May: Test transmissions in 3D TV start on Foxtel, the Nine Network and SBS.

 - June 30: Shutdown of analogue television services: Mildura VIC

 - July 22: ABC launches ABC News 24, the first 24-hour free-to-air news channel in Australia.